Tadao Ando

-Tadao Ando (安藤 忠雄, Andō Tadao) is a Japanese autodidact architect whose approach to architecture and landscape was categorized by architectural historian Francesco Dal Co as "critical regionalism".
-He is the winner of the 1995 Pritzker Prize.
+Tadao Ando (安藤 忠雄, Andō Tadao) is a Japanese architect.
+Self-taught, he is known for his unique integration of architecture and landscape.
+Architectural historian Francesco Dal Co described his work as an example of "critical regionalism".
+Ando was awarded the Pritzker Prize in 1995.

 Early life

-Ando was born a few minutes before his twin brother in 1941 in Minato-ku, Osaka, Japan.
-At the age of two, his family chose to separate them and have Tadao live with his great grandmother.
-He worked as a boxer and fighter before settling on the profession of architect, despite never having formal training in the field.
-Struck by the Frank Lloyd Wright-designed Imperial Hotel on a trip to Tokyo as a second-year high school student, he eventually decided to end his boxing career less than two years after graduating from high school to pursue architecture.
-He attended night classes to learn drawing and took correspondence courses on interior design.
-He visited buildings designed by renowned architects like Le Corbusier, Ludwig Mies van der Rohe, Frank Lloyd Wright, and Louis Kahn before returning to Osaka in 1968 to establish his own design studio, Tadao Ando Architects and Associates.
+Tadao Ando was born in 1941 in Minato-ku, Osaka, Japan, just a few minutes before his twin brother.
+At the age of two, he was separated from his sibling and raised by his great-grandmother.
+Before becoming an architect, Ando worked as a boxer and fighter.
+He had no formal training in architecture, but a visit to Tokyo during high school, where he saw the Frank Lloyd Wright–designed Imperial Hotel, deeply inspired him.
+Less than two years after graduating from high school, he left boxing to pursue architecture, studying drawing at night and taking correspondence courses on interior design.
+He later travelled to study buildings by masters such as Le Corbusier, Ludwig Mies van der Rohe, Frank Lloyd Wright, and Louis Kahn.
+In 1968, he returned to Osaka and founded Tadao Ando Architects and Associates.